 Around the world, the cost of healthcare continues to prevent poor people from seeking care while also pushing millions into poverty each year.
 All people should have access to health services without fear of falling into poverty.
 This is not only about ensuring the right to health, but making progress towards UHC will also accelerate social and economic growth and is fundamental to sustainable development.

 Healthcare around the world is unaffordable for millions of people however states are responsible for delivering UHC systems according to their legal commitments to the Right to Health.
 This will only be possible if they develop sustainable health financing mechanisms to support strong and equitable national health systems.

 To make UHC a reality, there is still the need for greater political will both at national level - to put in practice the reforms needed - and at international level to promote and revitalise a general consensus towards ‘health for all’, facilitating technical support and providing additional resources.
 Making progress towards UHC will accelerate social and economic growth, is fundamental to sustainable development and is fair.

 What are you campaigning for?

-To find out more information please read our Call to Action via the links below.
+To find out more information please see our Call to Action below:

 If your organisation wants to strengthen this global movement for UHC and endorse our call, please contact us at: firstname.lastname@example.org.